DIVICODER/DSA/README.md

 >javac ARRAYLIST/Min_max.java
 >java ARRAYLIST.Min_max

-    OTEHER WAY OF EXECUTING- IF FIRST ONE DOESN'T WORK U
+    OTHER WAY OF EXECUTING- IF FIRST ONE DOESN'T WORK U

 >javac -d . file_name.java { if u already have the folder name like this    PS C:\Users\LENOVO\
 Desktop\AwesomeProject\java program\DATA STRUCUTRE USING JAVA\ARRAYLIST>  }